MadhavKrishanGoswami/Lighthouse/README.md

 Monitor and manage your containers in real time through an intuitive and lightweight Text-based UI (TUI), designed for clarity and ease of use.

 **Automated, Graceful Rollouts**
-Lighthouse watches your containers, pulls new images when available, gracefully shuts down running containers, and restarts them using the exact configuration as when they were first deployed.
+Lighthouse watches your containers, pulls new images when available, gracefully shuts down running containers, and restarts them using the exact configuration as they were deployed.

 **Lightweight Host Agents**
 Deploy small, efficient agents on each host that communicate securely with the orchestrator via gRPC while executing updates locally for faster and more reliable performance.